SamyPesse/How-to-Make-a-Computer-Operating-System/README.md

 **Caution**: This repository is a remake of my old course.
 It was written several years ago [as one of my first projects when I was in High School](https://github.com/SamyPesse/devos), I'm still refactoring some parts.
 The original course was in French and I'm not an English native.
 I'm going to continue and improve this course in my free-time.

+**Book**: An online version is available at [http://samypesse.github.io/How-to-Make-a-Computer-Operating-System/](http://samypesse.github.io/How-to-Make-a-Computer-Operating-System/).
+It was been generated using [GitBook](https://github.com/GitbookIO/gitbook).

-**Source Code**: All the system source code will be stored in the `src` directory.
+**Source Code**: All the system source code will be stored in the [src](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System/tree/master/src) directory.
 Each step will contain links to the different related files.

 **Contributions**: This course is open to contributions, feel free to signal errors with issues or directly correct the errors with pull-requests.